ajitsingh98/Data-Science-Interview-Questions-Answers/inferential_statistics.md

 ---

-17. Imagine that you have the prices of $ 10,000 stocks over the last 24-month period and you only have the price at the end of each month, which means you have 24 price points for each stock.
+Q. Imagine that you have the prices of $ 10,000 stocks over the last 24-month period and you only have the price at the end of each month, which means you have 24 price points for each stock.
 After calculating the correlations of $10,000 * 9,9992$ pairs of stock, you found a pair that has a correlation to be above 0.8.
 1. What’s the probability that this happens by chance?
 1. How to avoid this kind of accidental pattern?

 <details><summary><b>Answer</b></summary>